 Background and Summary

-Since July 2011, EPA has promulgated several final rules under the Clean Air Act (CAA) that affect emissions sources, including oil and natural gas drilling operations, on Indian lands.
+Since August 2011, EPA has promulgated several final rules under the Clean Air Act (“CAA”) that affect emissions sources, including oil and natural gas drilling operations, on Indian lands.
 Besides the several rules specific to Indian lands, additional regulatory issues — including fugitive emissions, the aggregation of emissions sources, and federal action triggers such as Endangered Species Act and General Conformity — have the potential to substantially impact such operations on Indian lands in the future.

 Although the new Indian lands rules fill certain regulatory gaps, some gaps still remain.
 Depending on how those gaps are filled, industry could be confronted with regulatory burdens on Indian lands that it had not been anticipating.
-EPA’s authority to require the inclusion of fugitive emissions when calculating major modifications of non-Section 302(j) major sources — including sources in the oil and natural gas production sector — remains in limbo while EPA resolves a conflict between contrary rules from 2002 and 2008.
+EPA’s authority to require the inclusion of fugitive emissions when calculating major modifications of non-Section 302(j) major sources – including sources in the oil and natural gas production sector – is in limbo as EPA resolves a conflict between contrary rules from 2002 and 2008.
 In addition, EPA is currently sorting out a recent appeals court ruling, which emphasized physical proximity as the most important factor in the determination of whether sources are adjacent and thus, should be aggregated.
-EPA Region 8, the home of 27 Tribal Nations, is undertaking a program to consider how source determinations can be streamlined.
+And EPA Region 8, the home of 27 Tribal Nations, is undertaking a program to consider how source determinations can be streamlined.
 That Region 8 program could possibly lead to a policy of more source aggregation.
 Of course, large, aggregated sources could also potentially end up surpassing the greenhouse gas permitting thresholds.
 In addition, permits issued by EPA under this new authority in nonattainment areas are subject to General Conformity requirements of CAA section 176 and the Endangered Species Act.

 Indian Lands NSR Rule

 The scope of the Nonattainment Major NSR Rule is limited to Indian lands in areas that do not meet the NAAQS.
 Major sources are those with PTEs above major NSR thresholds, which vary depending on the type of source, pollutant, and nonattainment classification but are generally no more than 100 tpy in nonattainment areas.
-The Nonattainment Major NSR Rule’s requirements follow the transitional NSR program commonly known as “Appendix S,” through which EPA imposes requirements for states and Indian tribes that lack nonattainment major NSR programs for any pollutants regulated under the CAA.8 Under the Nonattainment Major NSR Rule, operators of major sources need to receive permits before they can construct or modify their sources.
-The rule requires affected sources to install Lowest Achievable Emission Rate (LAER) control technology and to obtain offsets, which create net air quality benefits in the nonattainment areas.9 In the final Indian lands FIP, EPA, citing concerns about implementation, decided not to allow offset waivers for certain major sources.10
+The Nonattainment Major NSR Rule’s requirements follow the transitional NSR program commonly known as “Appendix S,” through which EPA imposes requirements for states and Indian tribes that lack nonattainment major NSR programs for any pollutants regulated under the CAA.
+Under the Nonattainment Major NSR Rule, operators of major sources need to receive permits before they can construct or modify their sources.
+The rule requires affected sources to install Lowest Achievable Emission Rate (“LAER”) control technology and to obtain offsets, which create net air quality benefits in the nonattainment areas.1 In the final Indian lands FIP, EPA, citing concerns about implementation, decided not to allow offset waivers for certain major sources.

 Fort Berthold Indian Reservation